liquidmonks/tech-blog/README.md

 # CMS-Style Tech Blog

-This full-stack application utilizes Model-View Controller (MVC) programming to allow a user to publish articles, blog posts, and my thoughts and opinions.
+This full-stack application utilizes Model-View Controller (MVC) programming to allow a user to publish blog posts and post commentary thoughts and opinions.

 ## Features